 It also wouldn’t connect to a shop vac unless you find an adapter that fits or you make it fit with a little DIY.
 Overall, another budget-friendly sander that is compact, lightweight and comfortable.
-Great option for beginners and occasional DIY-ers.
+A great option for beginners and occasional DIY-ers.

 4. VonHaus 3.5 Amp 5-inch Random Orbit Sander / Orbital Polisher

 This tool has enough power for most sanding tasks and will not bog down when pressing down.
-A variable speed is a real bonus.
+Variable speed is a real bonus.